tacman/mailtrap/sfcasts/sending-first-email.md

 Delightfully boring so far, just how I like my code, and weekends.

 I want to send an email after the booking is created.
-Give yourself some room by moving each argument to its own line.
+Give yourself some room by moving each method argument to its own line.
 Then, add `MailerInterface $mailer` to get the main service for sending emails.
 After `flush()`, which inserts the booking into the database, create a new email object: `$email = new Email()` (the one from `Symfony\Component\Mime`).
 Wrap it in parentheses so we can chain methods.
 So what